 This company is an IT company which provides services from consulting to system development, operation and maintenance in association with cyber security for enterprises.
-The said company and the Company entered into a capital and business alliance agreement in January 2022, and also jointly established Nuligen Security Co., Ltd. in March 2022.
-The joint venture company develops managed security services in which operation and management of information security system, including threat analysis, monitoring and operation utilizing new technologies such as AI, are undertaken comprehensively for public cloud platforms.
-In addition, KDDI CORPORATION, a major shareholder of LAC, LAC and the Company jointly work to solve social issues related to information security.
-As cyberattacks have been diversifying and evolving in recent years, cyber security measures are essential to safely and securely implement the introduction and utilization of cloud services, which are central to digital transformation of companies.
-Furthermore, in the wake of the spread of COVID-19, companies have been promoting workstyles using IT, including simultaneous pursuit of work at the office and telework at home, and remote work through "workation."
-For companies to further promote the diversification of workstyles, zero trust security to protect security of all those accessing information assets without regard for the concept of boundaries such as internal and external networks is the key.
-In the information security domain where such rapid environmental changes are advancing, we aim to increase corporate value of each company by continuing to develop and provide solutions through co-creation leveraging strengths of each of the three companies.
+The said company and the Company entered into a capital and business alliance agreement, and also jointly operate Nuligen Security Co., Ltd. The joint venture company develops Software as a Service (SaaS) type managed security services in which operation and management of information security system, including threat analysis, monitoring and operation utilizing new technologies such as AI, are undertaken comprehensively for public cloud platforms.
+LAC and the Company jointly work to solve social issues related to information security, and in the information security domain where such rapid environmental changes are advancing, we aim to increase corporate value of each company by continuing to develop and provide solutions through co-creation leveraging strengths of each company.

 Of unlisted shares held for strategic investment purposes, reasons for holding the shares for the purpose of business strategy of major investees and amounts in the balance sheet are as follows.
-The total amount in the balance sheet is $\frac{3}{3}$ ,345 million.